-Often people describe the quality of their vision as like looking through a dirty window.
-One of the other common signs is a sensitivity to glare, especially on a bright sunny day or when driving at night on artificially lit roads.
-Frequent changes in glasses or contact lens prescriptions can also be a sign of cataracts.
+It’s also quite common for people to feel sensitive to glare - especially on a bright sunny day or when driving at night on artificially lit roads.
+If you need to change glasses or contact lens prescriptions more frequently, that can be a sign too.

-The procedure is straightforward and is usually performed under a local anaesthetic.
+Short term, you can often get some relief with a new glasses prescription.
+But the most effective way to get relief is to have them surgically removed.
+The good news is it’s pretty straightforward and is usually performed under a local anaesthetic.
 If you don’t have any other eye conditions, your vision should significantly improve after surgery.

-Regular eye tests with your optometrist, especially for those over the age of 65, can help with early detection and treatment of any eye conditions.
+Having a regular eye test with your optometrist, especially if you’re over the age of 65, can help with early detection and treatment of any eye conditions.